-Liners should be installed in accordance with their manufacturers instructions.
-Appropriate components should be selected to form the flue without cutting and to keep joints to a minimum.
 Bends and offsets should be formed only with the matching factory-made components.
 Liners need to be placed with the sockets or rebate ends uppermost to contain moisture and other condensates in the flue.
 Joints should be sealed with fire cement, refractory mortar or installed in accordance with their manufacturers instructions.
 Ensure the joints are completely sealed as air leakage will lead to poor performance.
 Avoid having more than two bends in the flue system.
 Any offset between bends should be minimised and the flue should be equipped with suitable access doors for inspection & cleaning.
-For further detail refer to Building Regulations document "J".
+For further detail refer to Building Regulations 2000 Approved Document "J".

-A range of suitable flue pipes, cowls and fire cement are available from your Clarke dealer.
+A range of suitable flue pipes, cowls and fire cement are available from your CLARKE dealer.

 Special methods are required when passing through a wall or ceiling.
 Please refer to your local building regulations and/or fire department.
-Refer to Building Regulations Document "J".
+Refer to Building Regulations Approved Document "J".

 CAUTION: THIS STOVE MUST NOT BE INSTALLED INTO A CHIMNEY THAT SERVES ANY OTHER HEATING APPLIANCE.
-THERE MUST NOT BE AN EXTRACTOR FAN FITTED IN THE SAME ROOM AS THE STOVE, AS THIS CAN CAUSE THE STOVE TO EMIT FUMES INTO THE ROOM flue height of 4.5m could be satisfactory if the guidance in paragraphs 2.10 to 2.12 of the Approved Document "J" is adopted.
+THERE MUST NOT BE AN EXTRACTOR FAN FITTED IN THE SAME ROOM AS THE STOVE, AS THIS CAN CAUSE THE STOVE TO EMIT FUMES INTO THE ROOM